TechieBlort/ToontownStride/README.md

 python get-pip.py
 ```

-### Installing Pip Dependenices
+### Installing Pip Dependencies
-The next part is to get our Dependenices.
+The next part is to get our Dependencies.
 Open a Terminal inside of the Stride Project and follow these instructions below.
 ```bash
 pip2.7 install -r requirements.txt
 ```